KirilDev/Raccoons-Hackathon-Team-Project/README.md

 It is a game
 Recursive Transform Array

+we call the creatures Matheons

 TODO:
-Add a map that the player can navigate in.
+Create a system where the Matheons can battle each other.
+Create a battle system.